INI Converter

 Introduction:

-| Concern | Why it matters during conversion |
+| Issue | Why it changes the converted result |

 |---|---|

-| Duplicate keys | First-wins and last-wins policies produce different configuration trees from the same text. |
+| Duplicate keys | First-wins and last-wins policies keep different values when a section repeats the same setting. |

 How to Use This Tool:

-- Paste text into
+- Paste source text into

 Interpreting Results:

-| Signal | Meaning | Review action |
+| Signal | What it means | What to check next |

 |---|---|---|

-Duplicate key note |
+Duplicate key |

-Skipped line note |
+Skipped line |

-A line did not match a supported section header or key=value assignment. |
+The line did not match a section header or key=value assignment. |

-Fix the source line before exporting, because the setting is absent downstream. |
+Repair the source line before exporting. |

 Path preview trimmed |

-Raise Max preview paths or use the full table export. |
+The visible path table reached the preview limit. | Raise Max preview paths or use the full export when auditing a large file. |

 Technical Details:

-After a line is accepted, the right-hand value is trimmed and typed conservatively.
-Double-quoted text decodes \n, \r, and \t; single-quoted text keeps its inner characters; bare true and false become booleans; simple base-10 integers and decimals become numbers.
-Values such as yes, 1e3, 08-prod, and prod ; note remain strings.
+Accepted values are trimmed before scalar typing.
+Double-quoted text decodes \n, \r, and \t; single-quoted text keeps its inner characters; bare true and false become booleans; simple integers and decimals become numbers.
+Scientific notation, yes/no words, inline semicolon notes, and mixed identifiers remain strings.

 Transformation Core:

-| Stage | Rule | Visible effect |
+| Stage | Rule | Visible output |

 |---|---|---|

-Parser Trace explains why each line did or did not affect the result. |
+| Line classification | Each line is labeled as blank, comment, section, parsed assignment, duplicate, or skipped. | Parser Trace shows why each line did or did not affect the result. |

-| Section grouping | [section] opens or reopens a named object; assignments before any header belong to a default group. |
+| Section grouping | [name] opens or reopens a section; assignments before a section belong to a default group. |

-Section names become object paths unless the file contains only default-group keys. |
+Section names become object paths unless only default keys exist. |

-| Duplicate resolution | Repeated keys inside the same section keep either the first value or the last value. | Warnings and trace rows show whether a later assignment was ignored or replaced the earlier one. |
+| Duplicate resolution | A repeated key in the same section is resolved by the selected first-wins or last-wins policy. | Warnings and trace rows show whether the earlier value survived. |

-| Scalar typing | Only quoted text, true/false, and simple decimal numbers receive special typing. |
+| Scalar typing | Only quoted text, booleans, and simple decimal numbers receive special treatment. | Schema Shape, JSON, and YAML expose the resulting types. |

-| Path flattening | Nested values become dot-style or slash-style paths with a value preview and type. | Path Atlas, env text, properties text, and normalized INI are built from those paths. |
+| Flattening | Nested values become dot-style or slash-style paths for path review and flat formats. | Path Atlas, env text, properties text, and normalized INI use those paths. |

 | Input pattern | How it is read | Conversion consequence |